aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

 ## Viewing Results

-### 1.0 Viewing Node Compliance<!-- omit in toc -->
+### Viewing Node Compliance<!-- omit in toc -->

 Navigate to 'Systems Manager' then 'Patch Manager'.
 From the Dashboard select the 'Compliance Reporting' tab.
 This will show you all your managed instances, the Compliance Status, and the Non-Compliant Count of patches.

 ![Node-Compliance](./documentation/node-compliance.png)

-### 1.0 Viewing Missing Patches<!-- omit in toc -->
+### Viewing Missing Patches<!-- omit in toc -->

-Navigate to 'Systems Manager' then 'Patch Manager'.
-From the Dashboard select the 'Compliance Reporting' tab.
-This will show you all your managed instances, the Compliance Status, and the Non-Compliant Count of patches.
+Selecting the link on Non-Compliant Count will show you the missing patches for that Managed Instance.
+Selecting `Patch Now` at the top right of the window will allow you to plan the installation of the patches.

 ![Missing-Patch-Summary](./documentation/missing-patch-summary.png)